 - The Elder Scrolls Online: An in-game book reveals that some Argonian Lizard Folk choose to receive a magical Gender Bender by seeking the aid of the Hist — primordial Wise Trees that are central to Argonian religion and culture.
 It's described as a profound spiritual union with the Hist that's celebrated by the entire tribe.

-- El Goonish Shive: Susan is able to summon a hammer in Tedd's (an AMAB genderfluid character) defence, a power that's designed only to work on behalf of women.
+- El Goonish Shive: Susan is able to summon a hammer in Tedd's defence, a power that's designed only to work on behalf of women.
+While this was originally played as joke about Tedd being 'just that girly' Tedd later realizes they are genderfluid.
+After they learn that being transgender, or genderfluid, is a thing that exists outside of transformation magic.

 - Space Dread of Val and Isaac once avoided being hexed because a deadname doesn't count as true name for the purpose of curses (she chose her name after she'd begun using Space Dread as an alias, so only her and her mums know it).
 As a result, a Warlock who went out of the way to find her birth certificate was wasting his time.